youngzyx/Local-Control-Prediction-with-3D-image-Data/README.md

 |[Half_UNet+Linear](Half_UNet_Linear_balancing.ipynb)|0.5073|0.5568|

 ### Models for tableau data
-Since both clinical and radiomics data are tableau data.
+Since both clinical and radiomics data are tabular data.
 It would be easier for us to model them together.
 We used gradient boosting model from scikit learn, xgboost, and random forest models.

 |Data|Model|
 |:---|----:|